absolunet/nwayo/readme.md

 <br>

 ## What is nwayo ?
-- A completely hackable front end boilerplate
+- A completely hackable and extendable front end boilerplate
 - A multi-theme, multi-site, multi-CMS front end framework
 - A back end agnostic environment